-Completing nursing school is a crucial milestone in advancing nursing professional’s careers.
-You’ve probably put a lot into saving up for nursing school as well as planning how to fit work around your schoolwork in order to maintain an income while you get your much-needed degree.
+Completing nursing school is a crucial milestone in advancing your career as a nursing professional.
+You’ve probably put a lot into saving up for nursing school and planning how to fit work around your schoolwork to maintain an income while you get your degree.
 Getting to that first day of nursing school is a huge first step!
 But now, it’s time to make the best of nursing school and thrive all the way to your graduation day.

 Follow these tips to help you succeed in your nursing education!